viccic/Error_Ellipse_Calculation/README.md

 2. Click **Submit** button to plot the control points.
 3. Click **Start Ellipse Calculation** to generate the output.

-The output PNG images are automatically saved in the generated *Graph_Database* directory.
+The output PNG images are automatically saved in the generated *Graph_Database* folder.

 Methodology based on: A.M.
 Agatza-Balodimou, *Theory of Errors & Adjustments I*, National Technical University of Athens, School of Rural, Surveying and Geoinformatics Engineering, Athens, 2009.